-If the implant magnet needs to be removed prior to an MRI examination, close coordination is required between specialists to perform the implant magnet removal, MRI scan, and subsequent implant magnet replacement.
+If the implant magnet needs to be removed prior to an MRI examination, close coordination is required between the specialists to perform the implant magnet removal, MRI scan, and subsequent implant magnet replacement.

-If the MRI examination, implant magnet removal and magnet replacement will be completed on the same day, the magnet recess can remain empty.
-Refer to Implant magnet conditions for an MRI scan on page 13.
+If the MRI examination, magnet removal and magnet replacement will be completed on the same day, the magnet recess can remain empty.

-If MRI examinations are needed over a period of time with the implant magnet removed, the implant magnet must be replaced in a sterile surgical environment with either a non-magnetic cassette or non-magnetic plug, depending on the implant model.

-In the magnet's absence, the non-magnetic cassette or non-magnetic plug prevents fibrous tissue growing into the implant recess.
+If MRI examinations are needed over a period of time with the magnet removed, the magnet cassette must be replaced in a sterile surgical environment with a non-magnetic cassette.
+In the magnet's absence, the non-magnetic cassette prevents fibrous tissue growing into the implant recess.
 Such growth would make implant magnet replacement difficult.

 Warning: To minimise the risk of infection or fibrous tissue growing into the implant recess, do not leave the magnet pocket empty for MRI examinations taking place over several days.
-When removing a magnet cassette or implant magnet, replace with a non-magnetic cassette or non-magnetic plug.
+When removing a magnet cassette, replace with a non-magnetic cassette.